SanLuisObispoMom.com

 • Meeting new people in any group may be a bit intimidating and it's okay to feel nervous at your first meeting.
 Try to learn to be assertive so that the group knows you'd like to volunteer.
 Sometimes they don't want to push work on whom they are not sure would be up for the task.
 Raise your hand during the meeting if there is a project you'd like to volunteer for!

-Aside from volunteering to help my parent teacher organization at my kids' school, I've also volunteered to chaperone for 6 different field trips so far.
-Read about my list of Pros and Cons for Volunteering at a School Field Trip!
-Depending on what school your kids go to, volunteering for a field trip and volunteering for PTO or PTA are managed by two different administrators.
+Depending on which school your kids go to, volunteering for a field trip and volunteering for PTO or PTA could be managed by two different administrators.
 I've met many chaperones on a field trip who have never attended a PTO/PTA meeting and I've also met PTO/PTA members who have never volunteered for a field trip before.

 Ideas to Bring to Your First PTO/PTA Meeting: